-The Housing Authority of the County of San Mateo (HACSM) first joined the MTW Demonstration program in 1998.
-At that time, HACSM allocated 300 of its' Section 8 Housing Choice Vouchers to participate in a 6-year time limited program in collaboration with the San Mate County Welfare Department.
-In 2008, HACSM was selected to sign a new 10-year MTW agreement with HUD, expanding its MTW authority to all Section 8 (Housing Choice Voucher) and Section 9 (Public Housing) programs in San Mateo County through 2018.
-And, in 2016, was able to sign a new agreement with HUD, extending its' MTW authority through 2028.
-Through the MTW Demonstration Program, HACSM has effectively reduced administrative costs, collaborated with other County Departments and organizations to end homelessness for San Mateo County residents, continually refined its' MTW activities that support increasing the self-sufficiency of current participants, and broadened its' commitment to increasing affordable housing choices for families.
-As delineated in the Agency's mission statement, "The mission of the Department of Housing (Housing Authority) is to be a catalyst for increasing the supply of affordable housing and creating opportunities for people of all income levels and abilities to prosper in livable, collaborative communities."
+The Housing Authority of the County of San Mateo (HACSM) first joined the MTW Demonstration Program in 1998.
+At that time, HACSM allocated 300 of its Section 8 Housing Choice Vouchers to participate in a 6-year time limited program in collaboration with the San Mateo County Welfare Department.
+In 2008, HACSM was selected to sign a new 10-year MTW agreement with HUD, expanding its MTW authority to all Section 8 (Housing Choice Voucher) and Section 9 (Public Housing) Programs through 2018.
+In 2016, HACSM signed a new agreement with HUD, extending its MTW authority through 2028.

+Through the MTW Demonstration Program, HACSM has reduced administrative costs, collaborated with other county departments and organizations to end homelessness, increased self-sufficiency of program participants, and increased affordable housing choices for families.
+As delineated in the Agency's mission statement, "The Department of Housing (HACSM and Housing and Community Department) collaborates with partners as a catalyst to increase the supply of affordable housing and create opportunities for people at all income levels and abilities to prosper by supporting livable and thriving communities."

-Through collaboration with a broad range of community stakeholders, made possible due to the flexibilities of the MTW program, HACSM has been able lead by example by taking bold steps in supporting San Mateo County (SMC) residents through program innovation and responsiveness.
-Following are some examples that demonstrate the HACSM commitment to increasing affordable housing choice, supporting the increased self-sufficiency goals of program participants, and developing administrative efficiencies:
+Through its leadership and collaboration in the community, HACSM leads by example by taking bold steps in supporting San Mateo County residents through program innovation and responsiveness made possible through its MTW authorities.
+The following are some examples of HACSM's commitment to increasing affordable housing choices, supporting self-sufficiency goals, and garnering administrative efficiencies.

-Increasing Affordable Housing Choices
+MTW GOAL: Increasing Affordable Housing Choices